novafacing/novafacing/README.md

-I'm a graduate student and researcher at Purdue University and a vulnerability researcher.
-Right now, I am interested in:
+I'm a security researcher mostly working in fuzzing system software (kernel drivers, hypervisors, firmware) and I do a few other things as a hobby :)

 | | |
 | :-: | --- |